Home

 -Routledge publishing

 "I'm a Yankee Doodle Dandy?"
-Identity and Melody at an American Simhat Torah Celebration."
-Ethnomusicology 37/1, 1993
+Identity and Melody at an American Simhat Torah Celebration"

 Ethnomusicology is the official organ of the Society for Ethnomusicology and contains scholarly articles on the wide variety of cultural study areas, theoretical questions and interdisciplinary approaches that are characteristic of the field of ethnomusicology.
 The journal also includes book, recording, film, and video reviews.
 Peer-reviewed by the international membership of the society, Ethnomusicology has been published three times a year since it emerged from the fledgling society's newsletter first published in 1953.